DougallWinship/deform/README.md

 ./codecept run
 ```

-And with coverage html report generated (into \tests\output\coverage)
+And with coverage html report generated to [tests/_output/coverage/index.html](tests/_output/coverage/index.html)
 ```
 ./codecept run --coverage-html
 ```

 ## Code style - PSR-12
-The code is *meant* to conform to the PSR-12 standard.
+The code is meant to conform to the PSR-12 standard as far as is sensible.

 This is the tool that is used to check : https://github.com/squizlabs/PHP_CodeSniffer